maheshwaghmare/send-files/README.txt

 3. It will allow you upload large files on your Dropbox account and will return sharable public URL.

 4. To set files expiry go to General Options --> Uploaded files expiry

+== Frequently Asked Questions ==

+= How to display file uploader? =

+Use [sendfiles] shortcode anywhere in Page/Post to enable the file uploader.

+= Where is the plugin setting page? =

+1. Navigate to 'Settings' on the dashboard.
+2. Navigate to 'Send Files' under 'Settings'.

+= How to delete files? =

+1. Navigate to 'Settings' on the dashboard.
+2. Navigate to 'Send Files' under 'Settings'.
+3. Navigate to 'General Options'.
+4. Set 'Uploaded files expiry' -> 'Delete files after'.
+(Note:Default expiry time is 7 days (if not set))